 Teaching Through Technologies Project

-The “Teaching through Technologies (T3) Alliance” will use instruction in three novel technologies - unmanned aerial systems (UAS), 3-D printers, and codeable digital devices - to attract Upward Bound students to science, technology, engineering and math (STEM) fields.
+The “Teaching through Technologies (T3) Alliance” uses instruction in three novel technologies - unmanned aerial systems (UAS), 3-D printers, and codeable digital devices - to attract Upward Bound students to science, technology, engineering and math (STEM) fields.
 Upward Bound is a nationwide program that uses after-school and summer instruction to encourage at-risk students to continue to higher education.
-T3 will institute curricula based on the three technologies at Upward Bound programs in at least 18 states and territories, engaging more than 360 students.
+T3 will ultimately institute curricula based on the three technologies at Upward Bound programs in at least 18 states and territories, engaging more than 360 students.

 Funding for the 3-year program came from a $2.1 million NSF EPSCoR award.
 T3 builds on “The Modern Blanket Toss,” a successful Alaska Upward Bound program (also funded by NSF EPSCoR) that used UAS to build interest in STEM fields in rural Alaskan high schools.
-Instructors and students for the program will be recruited from at least 36 Upward Bound sites and given materials and online and in-person support to build a hands-on curriculum based on these three technologies.
-In addition to learning about the technologies, students will receive instruction in STEM communication and leadership, and will participate in community service projects using the technologies.
+Instructors and students for the program are being recruited from at least 36 Upward Bound sites and given materials and online and in-person support to build a hands-on curriculum based on these three technologies.
+In addition to learning about the technologies, students receive instruction in STEM communication and leadership, and participate in community service projects using the technologies.
 The ultimate goal of the program is to develop a curriculum and support structure that can be widely adopted to increase students’ interest in STEM.